Ryder Cup 2021: Who will be part of Steve Stricker's Team USA at Whistling Straits in two weeks time?

 Debutant

 The 2020 PGA Tour Rookie of the Year, although he is yet to win on the PGA Tour.
 However, his record in majors over the last two years is superbly consistent, finishing inside the top 20 in all six appearances with a best finishing position of tied fourth in last year's PGA Championship.
-He was in the top 10 again this year at the PGA Championship as well as the US Open and The Open, plus he was runner-up to Billy Horschel at the WGC-Dell Technologies Match Play, and appears a man for the big occasion.
+He was in the top 10 again this year at the PGA Championship as well as the US Open and The Open, plus he was runner-up to Billy Horschel at the WGC-Dell Technologies Match Play where he beat Ian Poulter and Jon Rahm, and appears a man for the big occasion.

 Daniel Berger - captain's pick